userupr/RoboTaxi/SubmissionNotes.md

 This Github repository features
-1)original files for project. original files (Aswell as week10 submission) 2)edited original files fixing code and bugs 3)Contains all code for submission
+1)original files for project. original files (Aswell as week10 submission) 2 final code
+3) Submission file containing all code for submission